tilandunu/Agrora/README.md

-# Agrora - Online Agricultural Product Marketplace
+# Agrora - Online Grocery Store

 Agrora is an online marketplace connecting users with a wide range of agricultural products.
 The platform allows users to browse and purchase products, while administrators can manage products, stock, and user accounts.